-The alternator rotor (field) is excited by low voltage current received from the auxiliary generator through a pair of slip rings and brushes.
+The rotor field of the alternator is excited by low voltage current which it receives from the auxiliary generator through a pair of slip rings and brushes.

 With the exception of a 60 ampere protective fuse, there are no contacts or other controls in the circuit, thus the alternator will be excited and developing power whenever the diesel engine is running.